bomonike/bomonike.github.io/python-tutorials.md

 {% include l18n.html %}
 {% include _toc.html %}

-Here are the classes I've seen that teach Python programming.
+Here are the tutorials I've seen that teach Python programming.

+See my tutorial for how I would teach introduction to Python in the ChatGPT age that portends unemployed programmers.

 {% include whatever.html %}

 ## Python Official documentation

 <a target="_blank" href="https://docs.python.org/3/tutorial/">https://docs.python.org/3/tutorial</a>
-is the official tutorial.
+is the official tutorial by those who created the Python language.

 <a target="_blank" href="https://docs.python.org/3/library/index.html">https://docs.python.org/3/library/index.html</a> is the official documentation.

 Official FREE 42-hour online course to prepare for Python certification exams 2-course series:
 * <a target="_blank" href="https://edube.org/study/pe1">Python Essentials - Part 1 (Basics)</a> for the
-<a target="_blank" href="https://ums.edube.org/products/pcep-30-02-exam-and-practice-test-bundle">$71 with practice test</a>
+To prepare for the <a target="_blank" href="https://ums.edube.org/products/pcep-30-02-exam-and-practice-test-bundle">$71 with practice test</a>
 PCEP-30-02: Certified Entry-Level Python Programmer certification
    1. Introduction to Python and computer programming
    2. Data types, variables, basic input-output operations, and basic operators;